 Rising at 75 meters from the top of Skólavörðuhæð hill, Hallgrímskirkja is the sixth tallest architectural structure in Iceland and one of the Reykjavik’s best known landmarks.

 Politiken, one of Scandinavia’s most respected newspapers, put it in second place in their list of the most interesting churches in the world.
 The church is open to visitors all year round, and from its tower one can enjoy an impressive view of the entire Greater Reykjavík Area.

 A view of Reykjavík from Hallgrímskirkja Church.

-Another of the best viewpoints of Reykjavik and one of its most distinctive landmarks is Perlan, up on Oskjuhlid hill.
-This building is a rotating glass dome built on four tanks that store the city's water supply.
+Another of the best viewpoints of Reykjavik and one of its most distinctive landmarks is Perlan on Öskjuhlið hill.
+This building is a rotating glass dome built on four tanks that used to store the city's water supply.

-Oskjuhlid hill is further a popular resort, over 176.000 trees have been planted there, and there are many good pathways for biking or walking.
-The area was used by the US military during WWII, and remnants of an old bunker can still be found.
+Öskjuhlíð hill is a popular resort.
+Over 176.000 trees have been planted there, and there are many good pathways for biking or walking.
+The area was used by the US military during WWII, and remnants of an old bunker can still be found there.
 This lends the whole area some atmosphere, but nowadays it is a peaceful one.